bronsonavila/hsba-membership-data/README.md

 npm start
 ```

-This command initiates the scraping process.
-Results are written to `data/member-records.csv`.
+This executes the following steps:

+1. Creates `data/member-identifiers.csv` if it does not exist.
+2. Scrapes raw member records into `data/raw-member-records.csv` if not already present.
+3. Processes raw data into `data/processed-member-records.csv`.

+Steps 1 and 2 are skipped if the files already exist.

+## Output

+Generated CSV files:

+- `member-identifiers.csv`: Member IDs and JD numbers.
+- `raw-member-records.csv`: Raw scraped member data.
+- `processed-member-records.csv`: Formatted member data.

+## Error Handling

 Errors are logged in `logs/errors.log`.